Technologicat/extrafeathers/README.md

 ### DOF numbering related

-To illustrate how FEniCS numbers the global DOFs to maximize data locality:
+To illustrate how FEniCS numbers the global DOFs to maximize data locality (given that each process is allocated a contiguous chunk of DOFs):

 ```bash
 python -m demo.dofnumbering